BrianWill/japanese_vocab/README.md

 ## Main page

-The main page only displays the stories that have a countdown greater than 0.

-## Catalog page

-The "catalog" page displays all the stories and allows you to add new stories.
+The main page displays all the stories and allows you to add new stories.
+A checkbox toggles whether to show only stories with a countdown greater than 0.

 ## Story page